Grab it by the tail

 Have you ever found yourself doing that?
 Your thoughts running away from you until you’ve mapped out the whole response in your mind?
 Well, the fear of the peoples’ response ended up controlling his actions.

 If you can relate to this then you had better grab that slippery serpent by the tail.
+That snake represents the lies that are manipulating your obedience to God and dictating your movements.

 That enemy of ‘people pleasing’ has no authority in your life and is sabotaging your calling.